This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 How Much Should I Charge as a Professional Organizer?

-One of the most challenging questions to answer when we’re starting out is: How much should I charge as a professional organizer?
+One of the most challenging questions to answer when starting as a professional organizer is: How much should I charge?
 How do I calculate my professional organizing rates?
 How do I make a budget?
 How do I create price packages?

-Let’s take a look at other aspects that will impact your ability to calculate your price.
+Let’s examine other factors that will affect your ability to calculate your price.

 1. What value do you bring?